 In this section, we work with definable groups in ACVF.
-Let K be an algebraically closed valued field; 0 denotes the valuation ring.
+Let K be an algebraically closed valued field; O denotes the valuation ring.
 Occasionally we will assume K to be saturated.

-We repeat the statement of Lemma 1.7.
+We repeat the statement of Proposition 1.7.
+Recall Lemma 2.29

-Lemma 6.1. embed2 Let H be a definable or ∞ -definable group, with stably dominated generic type.
-Then there exists an algebraic group G and a definable homomorphism $f : H \to G$, with purely imaginary kernel.
+Proposition 6.1.
+Let H be a connected, generically metastable definable or ∞ -definable group.
+Then there exists an algebraic group G and a definable homomorphism $f : H \to G$, with boundedly imaginary kernel.